Asymptotic condition numbers for linear ordinary differential equations: Introduction

 \subsection{Plan of the paper}

-The present paper is quite long and technical.
-For this reason, it should be read after or alongside the previously cited expository work \cite{Maset2022}, which presents the main results given here without proofs and extensive technical details.
+Besides this introduction, the paper contains five sections and there are three appendices in the Supplementary Material.

-Here is the plan of the paper.
-Section 2 introduces some necessary technical linear algebra results concerning the Jordan Canonical Form (JCF) of $A$.
-Section 3 developes notions and notations for understanding the asymptotic (long-time) behavior considered in the next sections.
-Section 4 analyzes the asymptotic behaviors of the three conditions numbers $K(t,y_0,$\ $\widehat{z}_0)$, $K(t,y_0)$ and $K(t)$, by introducing the three asymptotic condition numbers $K_\infty(t,y_0, \widehat{z}_0)$, $K_\infty(t,y_0)$ and $ K_\infty(t)$.
-Section 5 summarizes the most important result of Section 4.
-From Section 6 to the last Section 10, the results of the asymptotic behavior analysis are applied in a generic situation for a real matrix $A$.
+Section 2 develops notions and notations for understanding the asymptotic forms of the three condition numbers.
+Section 3 analyzes the asymptotic behaviors of the condition numbers $K(t,y_0, \widehat{z}_0)$ and $K(t,y_0)$, by introducing the asymptotic condition numbers $K_\infty(t,y_0, \widehat{z}_0)$ and $K_\infty(t,y_0)$.
+Section 4 analyzes the asymptotic behavior of the condition number $K(t)$, by introducing the asymptotic condition numbers $K_\infty^+(t)$ and $K_\infty(t)$.
+Section 5 introduces the Rightmost Last Generalized Eigenvector (RLGE) condition and summarizes the most important results.
+Sections 4 and 5 also contain numerical examples illustrating the results obtained.
+Conclusions are in Section 6.

+The three appendices contain the more technical material.
+They should be consulted as needed while reading the paper, and read in full only by readers interested in the mathematical details.
+Appendix \ref{JCFsection} develops a suitable formula for the matrix exponential $\mathrm{e}^{tA}$ along with other fundamental material related to this formula.
+Appendix \ref{lastsection} investigates the properties of the key matrices $Q_{jl}(t)$ that determine the asymptotic behavior of the condition numbers.
+Appendix \ref{sssQj0} analyzes the linear operators $Q_{j0}|_{U^e_j}(t)$, which are important for defining the asymptotic condition number $K_\infty(t)$ related to $K(t)$.

+In what follows, we often refer to a \emph{generic case} for $y_0$ or $\widehat{z}_0$.
+By a generic case for an element $v$ of a finite-dimensional space $V$, we mean that $v$ satisfies a property which is not satisfied only on a subspace, or more generally a manifold, $M$ of $V$ with $\mathrm{dim} M < \mathrm{dim} V$.
+Equivalently, if $v$ is drawn at random from $V$ (with respect to any distribution absolutely continuous with respect to the Lebesgue measure), the generic case holds with probability $1$.